-Recently, Romana completed the essay film and installation entitled Three Sisters in a Sketchbook (2024), which won as Best Biographical Film at the Toronto International Women Film Festival 2025; and as Best Short Documentary at the LA Independent Film Channel Festival (November 2024).
-The film was selected as finalist at Tokyo International Short Film Festival 2025, the LA Independent Women Film Awards 2024, and the Hollywood Independent Filmmaker Awards and Festivals 2024.
+Recently, Romana completed the essay film and installation entitled Three Sisters in a Sketchbook (2024), which won Best Biographical Film at the Toronto International Women Film Festival 2025 and Best Short Documentary at the LA Independent Film Channel Festival (November 2024).
+The film was selected as a finalist at the Tokyo International Short Film Festival 2025, the LA Independent Women Film Awards 2024, and the Hollywood Independent Filmmaker Awards and Festivals 2024.
+Romana's creative practice includes the award-winning essay films Lunch with Family (2016) and San Sabba (2016), which were shortlisted for the AHRC Research in Film Awards and awarded at the Hollywood International Independent Documentary Awards 2018.
+Her films can be watched online on various platforms, including the British Council – UK Films Database, a database of new and recent UK-produced and UK co-produced films.
+Publications include Edited Anthologies, Special Issues of the Journal of Screenwriting, and articles in academic and professional journals (see AUBREI).

 BOOKS: